HOOPS FOR CHRIST:

 Overseas pro & skills trainer Phillip Morrison is the founder of this ministry that focuses primarily on basketball events, prison ministry and speaking engagements.
 The goal is to partner with local churches or ministries to host a basketball events that reach the youth of that community.
 We seek to use basketball skills development to encourage families and share the Gospel.
 Phillip also does speaking engagements where he has shared his story & the Gospel around the world in prisons, churches, events, tournaments & to many sports teams.

 In the March of 2017 Hoops for Christ began a Prison Tour throughout Kentucky.
 A team of former Pro/College players was formed and they toured prisons to play a competitive basketball game vs the best inmates and then shared the Gospel with them after.
 Their story has been featured on multiple News & Radio outlets.
 This is just another platform used to ultimately share Christ through basketball.

-Coach Phillip Morrison partners with churches, ministries and pastors that have a heart to evangelize their community and discple young followers of Christ.
-These camps are designed to offer high level basketball skills training with a pro and a powerful Christian message for no cost to any player attending.
-The mission is to reach the local community so the camp is free to maximize the amount of kids that attend.
+Hoops for Christ partners with churches, ministries and organizations that have a heart to evangelize their community and disciple young followers of Christ.
+These camps or ministry events are designed to offer high level basketball skills training with pros and a powerful Gospel message.
+The mission is to reach the local community through the game of basketball.

 THEOLOGICAL AFFIRMATIONS & BELIEFS